Decidability of theories of modules over tubular algebras: One-point extensions and coextensions

 The argument is exactly the same for $\mcal{E}_1$. \end{proof}

 We now deal with the preinjective component and modules of slope $\infty$.
-If $R$ is a canonical algebra of tubular type then $R^{\text{op}}$ is also a canonical algebra of the same tubular type as $R$.
-This can be easily seen from the original definition of canonical algebra \cite[pg 161]{Ringeltub}.
+If $R$ is a canonical algebra of tubular type (respectively a tubular algebra) then $R^{\text{op}}$ is also a canonical algebra of the same tubular type (respectively a tubular algebra) as $R$.
+For canonical algebras, this can be easily seen from the original definition of canonical algebra \cite[pg 161]{Ringeltub} and for tubular algebras is \cite[5.2.3]{Ringeltub}.

-We have shown \ref{fddenseinslopezero} that the finite-dimensional indecomposable $R$-modules of slope zero are dense in $\mcal{C}_0$.
+We have shown \ref{fddenseinslopezero} that, for a tubular algebra $R$, the finite-dimensional indecomposable $R$-modules of slope zero are dense in $\mcal{C}_0$.
 Using elementary duality, this implies the same result for $\mcal{C}_\infty$.

 \begin{proposition} Let $R$ be a tubular algebra.
 The finite-dimensional indecomposable $R$-modules of slope infinity are dense in the definable subcategory of modules of slope infinity. \end{proposition} \begin{proof} Suppose that $N\in \mcal{C}_\infty$ and $N\in\left(\phi/\psi\right)$.
 By \ref{kdualandelemdual} and \ref{dualityC0Cinf}, $\Hom(N,k)\in \mcal{D}_0$ and $\Hom(N,k)\in \left(D\psi/D\phi\right)$.
 Thus, by \ref{fddenseinslopezero}, there is an indecomposable finite-dimensional module $M$ of slope zero such that $M\in\left(D\psi/D\phi\right)$.
 Now $\Hom(M,k)\in \left(\phi/\psi\right)$ and is an indecomposable finite-dimensional module of slope infinity. \end{proof}